DataFire/Integrations/integrations/generated/google_androidpublisher/README.md

   * developerPayload `string`: A developer-specified string that contains supplemental information about an order.
   * expiryTimeMillis `string`: Time at which the subscription will expire, in milliseconds since the Epoch.
   * kind `string`: This kind represents a subscriptionPurchase object in the androidpublisher service.
+  * linkedPurchaseToken `string`: The purchase token of the originating purchase if this subscription is one of the following:
   * orderId `string`: The order id of the latest recurring order associated with the purchase of the subscription.
   * paymentState `integer`: The payment state of the subscription.
 Possible values are:
   * priceAmountMicros `string`: Price of the subscription, not including tax.
 Price is expressed in micro-units, where 1,000,000 micro-units represents one unit of the currency.
 For example, if the subscription price is €1.99, price_amount_micros is 1990000.
   * priceCurrencyCode `string`: ISO 4217 currency code for the subscription price.
 For example, if the price is specified in British pounds sterling, price_currency_code is "GBP".
+  * purchaseType `integer`: The type of purchase of the subscription.
+This field is only set if this purchase was not made using the standard in-app billing flow.
+Possible values are:
   * startTimeMillis `string`: Time at which the subscription was granted, in milliseconds since the Epoch.
   * userCancellationTimeMillis `string`: The time at which the subscription was canceled by the user, in milliseconds since the epoch.
 Only present if cancelReason is 0.